 I followed my PCORI work with a temporary project management role at the Reagan-Udall Foundation for the FDA, working with the same people at Harvard Pilgrim Health Care with whom I worked at PCORI.
 I left this position when my employer found a project manager who asked for much less pay, since my salary requirements were higher following the experience at PCORI.

 Then I again spent two years looking for my next position, now networking like I had never done before.
 During this time, I took on a major responsibility with the Mankind Project as the Community Coordinator for Northern Virginia, and obtained many rewards helping men connect, creating new events, getting men to step into their leadership, and showing myself my true strengths: organizing to bring communities together.

 My efforts to find work during this time were interrupted when my wife found new work in Albany in 2019, and then in the Greater Boston area.
 Though I got close to getting offers, when the Pandemic happened, once again it had been two years looking and now I was 67 years old, and thinking it was time to retire from this rollercoaster ride.

 So here I am in retirement spending time writing in my blog http://tpcaruso.com.

 Final Thoughts About My Career

 Looking back on the entire path of my career, I’m amazed and intrigued, when before completing this project I was disappointed.
-My career that took me in so many different directions, and wherever it took me, I did a good job.
-I did experience several peaks of performance in the process from
+My career took me in so many different directions, and wherever it took me, I did a good job.
+I did experience several peaks of performance in the process from:

 - developing a project management methodology for three financial software product lines,